Andres2626/Minecraft-Rewrite/readme.md

 - [The word of notch](https://blog.omniarchive.uk/archive/)

-Also, keep in mind that each tag in this repository contains a file called the "recreated version file", which indicates the version currently being worked on for the MC project.
+Also, keep in mind that each tag in this repository contains a file called the "rewrited version file", which indicates the version currently being worked on for the MC project.

-Refrain from submitting pull requests that affect previous file.
+Refrain from submitting PR's that affect previous file.

 Once the above is done and the code is ready, [send a pull request](https://github.com/Andres2626/Minecraft-Rewrite/pulls)

-## Limitation of liability
+## ⚖️ Limitation of liability

 This project is not affiliated with Mojang A.B.
 Furthermore, MC project is not *as-is* copy of original game code.